drug-design/course/docs/chapters/structure-based-design.md

 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[Ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Restricting the conformation space of an inhibitor can be beneficial to binding when the conformation is biased towards the bioactive conformer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/advantage-limitation-rigid-ligands-d5df2af9'><i class='fa fa-play' aria-hidden='true'></i></button>Restricting the conformation space of an inhibitor can be beneficial to binding when the conformation is biased towards the bioactive conformer.
 However, if parts of the constricting group generate unfavorable interactions with the protein or induce a non-bioactive conformer, then deleterious effects on binding occur.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.